Functoriality for supercuspidal L-packets: Functoriality for Supercuspidal -packets

 \begin{proof} Using the $\chi$-data as in \cite[Section 2.6]{LS:1987}, the above diagram extends into another commutative diagram:

 where $^L\eta(g,w) = (\widehat{\eta}(g),w)$ for all $g\in\widehat{\GT}, w\in W_F$.

-Following \cite[Proposition 4.1.8]{Kaletha:SCPackets}, $\mathrm{Im}\paramT\subset \mathrm{Im}{^L\tilde{j}}$ and $\mathrm{Im}\phi\subset\mathrm{Im}{^Lj}$, meaning that $\paramT = {^L\tilde{j}\circ\param_{\ST}}$ and $\param = {^Lj\circ\param_{S}}$ for some $L$-parameters $\param_{\ST}$ and $\param_S$ of $\tilde{S}$ and $S$, respectively.
+Following \cite[Proposition 4.1.8]{Kaletha:SCPackets}, $\mathrm{Im}\paramT\subset \mathrm{Im}{^L\underT{j}}$ and $\mathrm{Im}\phi\subset\mathrm{Im}{^Lj}$, meaning that $\paramT = {^L\underT{j}\circ\param_{\ST}}$ and $\param = {^Lj\circ\param_{S}}$ for some $L$-parameters $\param_{\ST}$ and $\param_S$ of $\ST$ and $S$, respectively.
 We claim that $\param_{S} = {^L\eta}\circ\param_{\ST}$.
-Indeed, by definition, $\param = {^L\eta}\circ\paramT$, which implies $^Lj\circ\param_{S} = {^L\eta}\circ {^L\tilde{j}}\circ \param_{\ST}$.
+Indeed, by definition, $\param = {^L\eta}\circ\paramT$, which implies $^Lj\circ\param_{S} = {^L\eta}\circ {^L\underT{j}}\circ \param_{\ST}$.
 Using the commutative diagram above, it follows that $^Lj\circ\param_{S} = {^Lj}\circ {^L\eta}\circ\param_{\ST}$.
 Given that $^Lj$ is an embedding, it is injective by definition, which implies that $\param_{S} = {^L\eta}\circ\param_{\ST}$ as claimed.

 By definition, $\thetaT$ and $\theta$ are the characters which correspond to $\param_{\ST}$ and $\param_{S}$, respectively, under the LLC for tori.
-Since $L$-packets of tori consist of singletons, we apply the functoriality property for the LLC of tori to conclude that $\theta = \thetaT\circ\eta'$. \end{proof}
+Since $L$-packets of tori are singletons, we apply the functoriality property for the LLC of tori to conclude that $\theta = \thetaT\circ\eta_S$. \end{proof}

-We now arrive to the final statement which completes the proof of Theorem~\ref{th:data}.
+We now arrive to the final statement of Theorem~\ref{th:data} which matches the embeddings in $J(F)$ and $\JT(F)$.
+The description of these embeddings depends on our fixed pinnings.

-\begin{proposition} For all $\tilde{j}\in \JT(F)$, there exists $j\in J(F)$ such that $\eta(jS) \subset \tilde{j}\ST$ and ${j\theta = \tilde{j}\thetaT\circ\eta}$. \end{proposition}
+\begin{proposition} For all $\underT{j}\in \JT(F)$, there exists $j\in J(F)$ such that $\eta(jS) \subset \underT{j}\ST$ and ${j\theta = \underT{j}\thetaT\circ\eta}$. \end{proposition}